o3de/o3de.org/content/docs/user-guide/visualization/animation/character-editor/custom-events-parameters-motionevent-public-member-functions.md

 ## GetStartTime

-Gets the start time value of this event, which is when the event should be executed\.
+Gets the start time value of this event, which is when the event should be executed.

 **Syntax**